flokleiser/UI-Box/README.md

 ### Todo:
 - [ ] Musializer

+    - [x] Equalizer buttons:
-    - [ ] Implement switch case for different visualizers + unhook them correctly
+        - [x] Implement switch case for different visualizers
+        - [x] Fix cleanup of audiomotion-analyzer (again)
+        - [x] Fix canvas not appearing again
-    - [ ] Check issues with music playing while switching
+        - [ ] Check issues with music playing while switching --> probably not that important (?)

-    - [ ] Add indicator of which visualizer is active (css :active)
+    - [ ] Less important graphical stuff
         - [ ] Gradient on audioMotion-analyzer
-    - [ ]
+            --> kinda working when adding it in the module? (but not on website)
+        - [x] Add indicator of which visualizer is active (css :active)

     - [x] Clean up GUI